-We work with area employers to develop strategies for reducing employee trips, such as carpools, vanpools, and flexible work schedules.
-We provide up to 179 vans for our vanpool program through a third-party contractor.
-We also assist customers in forming carpools.
-Prospective carpoolers can call in and provide us with information for our RideShare database.
-We then work to link-up customers with common trip origins and destinations.
+DART works with area employers to develop strategies for reducing employee trips, such as carpools, vanpools, and flexible work schedules.
+The Authority provides up to 179 vans for its vanpool program through a third-party contractor.
+DART also assists customers in forming carpools.
+Prospective carpoolers can call in and provide DART with information for its RideShare database.
+DART then works to link-up customers with common trip origins and destinations.